 Van Der Hout

 The last century has been a golden age of water: a world where you can consistently turn on the tap and find clean, fresh water coming out in any Western city.
 With global climate change, this expectation is becoming less certain.
-Draughts, contamination, and flooding in places like Los Angeles, Flint, and Cape Town have pushed our ability to receive water to the limit.
+Draughts, contamination, and flooding in places like Los Angeles, Flint, Cape Town and many Indigenous populations have pushed our ability to receive water to the limit.

-The installation will also contain a video piece of multiple images of water crashing inside an oil drum; looking at the commodification of water.
+This immersive exhibition contains a series of light boxes, photographs and a video piece of infinite mirrors of images of water crashing inside of an oil drum, looking at the commodification of water.

-Ryan has an ongoing documentary project focused on artistic process and studio space.
-This work has been widely published including The Huffington Post, CBC.ca and Readers Digest.
+Ryan Van Der Hout (Ryerson Image Arts, BFA) is a photo-based artist working in Toronto.
+His work explores photographic materials and experimental processes.
+Van Der Hout has an ongoing documentary project focused on artistic process + studio space which has been widely published including The Huffington Post, CBC.ca and Readers Digest.

-Ryan's work has been exhibited across Canada, the U.K. and in New York, most notably as part of the AGO’s Collector’s series, as a featured Contact exhibition and in Flash Forward.
-His work has been supported by the Ontario Arts Council and awarded the Emerging Artist Award by the Robert McLaughlin Gallery.
-He's a graduate of Ryerson's photography program.
+His work has been exhibited across Canada, the U.K. and in New York, most notably as part of the AGO’s Collector’s series, as a featured Contact exhibition in Flash Forward and the Artist Award with an exhibition at Robert McLaughlin Gallery (RKG).
+Van Der Hout has been supported by the Ontario Arts Council and is currently represented by Oeno Gallery.